 - Follow recognised diagnostic procedures, logical diagnostic sequence and apply advanced diagnostic principles and problem-solving techniques to establish faults

 - Report faults using company procedures and recommend suitable further actions

 - Follow recognised repair procedures to complete a wide range of repairs

 - Test the function of repaired and fitted components

 You will be taught in the workplace but will be based at College one day per week in our purpose built motor vehicle workshop.
 Lessons will be a 50/50 split between the classroom and the workshop.

-Once qualified, you can continue to work in the industry, developing your practical skills and knowledge.
+This standard has been designed to be recognised by relevant Professional Engineering Institutions and successful apprentices can apply for the appropriate level of professional registration (EngTech).
 There is also a range of career opportunities you could follow such as high-tech diagnostic specialist, workshop or dealership management or even opening your own business.

-You will be required to complete assignment work and study outside of college.
-There will be continuing support outside of the classroom environment through Mycourse and eLearning software.
+There will be continuing support outside of the classroom environment through MyCourse and eLearning software.
 For workshop activities you will need to purchase suitable overalls and work boots.
 For your projects you will need pens and paper.